 - In a small bowl, mix the dry ingredients (almond flour, salt, baking powder, and sweetener)

-- In a larger bowl (enough to hold the complete batter), whisk the wet ingredients (almond milk, eggs, Choc Zero Syrup and butter)
+- In a larger bowl (enough to hold the complete batter), whisk the wet ingredients (almond milk, eggs, vanilla extract and butter)

 - Pour the dry ingredients into the wet and use a baking spatula to incorporate